 This does not mean you must intend to sell the drugs personally.
 You can be convicted of this offense as long as you specifically intend for someone to sell the drugs.12

-If the prosecutor proves that you possessed a controlled substance but cannot prove that you did so with the intent to sell the drugs, the judge/jury could convict you of the lesser included offense of personal possession under Health and Safety Code 11350 HS California’s “personal possession of a controlled substance” law.13
+If the prosecutor proves that you possessed a controlled substance but cannot prove that you did so with the intent to sell the drugs, the judge/jury could convict you of the “lesser included offense” of personal possession under Health and Safety Code 11350 HS.13

 If you possess more drugs than what an “average” person would personally consume, the police/prosecution will assume that you possess the narcotics for sale.

-The flaw in this argument is that a habitual drug user will typically “stock up” if they have the means to do so.
-So unless you are running a commercial operation out of a warehouse, having a large amount of a drug is not in-and-of-itself evidence of possession for sale.
+The flaw in this argument is that many habitual drug users “stock up” if they have the means to do so.

 - baggies,